AshrafRah96/Digit-Classifier/Model/README.md

 The batch size is a hyperparameter of gradient descent that controls the number of training samples to work through before the model’s internal parameters are updated.

 The number of epochs is a hyperparameter of gradient descent that controls the number of complete passes through the training dataset.
+As the number of epochs increases, more number of times the weight are changed in the neural network and the curve goes from underfitting to optimal to overfitting curve.

 Reference: